 Students in Latin IV immerse themselves in authentic ancient Roman texts.
 Our readers for the year include Cornelius Nepos’ De Vita Illustrium Virorum, Plautus’ Mostellarium, Caesar’s De Bello Gallico, H.C.
 Nutting’s Ad Alpes, and Avellarius’ Lucerna Aladdini.
 Latin is the language of the classroom 90 percent of the time.
 Emphasis is placed on comprehending the texts while staying in the target language and developing interpretive skills.
 The genres and notable authors of antiquity are more generally explored.

 Form VI: Advanced Latin

-Students in Advanced Latin work toward completion of the AP exam syllabus in Vergil and Caesar.
+Students in Advanced Latin work toward completion of the Advanced Placement exam syllabus in Vergil and Caesar.
 Selections from the appropriate books of the Aeneid and the Gallic Wars constitute the main texts, although the goal of the course is wider than preparation for a specific exam.
 Emphasis is placed on reading comprehension and literal translation.
-A secondary focus consists of examining the writers’ style and use of literary devices.
+A secondary focus consists of examining the writers’ styles and use of literary devices.
 Students write short text-based essays analyzing important themes of the poem and learn to back up their assertions by accurately citing the Latin.
 The social and cultural context of the literature is discussed on an ongoing basis.
 If time permits, students are expected to read as well as write critiques of a sampling of current scholarly work on relevant topics.